IBM/node-sdk-core/README.md

 ```

 ## Authentication
-This library provides a set of Authenticators used to authenticate requests from an SDK.
-There are authenticators for the following authentication schemes:
-- No Auth
+The node-sdk-core project supports the following types of authentication:
-- Basic
+- Basic Authentication
-- Bearer Token
+- Bearer Token Authentication
-- IAM
-- CP4D
+- Identity and Access Management (IAM) Authentication
-- Container
+- Container Authentication
+- VPC Instance Authentication
+- Cloud Pak for Data Authentication
+- No Authentication (for testing)

 There are two ways to create an authenticator:
 1. Creating an instance and providing credentials programmatically